-So naturally, instead of applying myself to largely soulless and tedious exam preparation, I thought to start my own blog, to share my stories, musings, and thoughts to anyone out there who cares to lend an ear, or in this case, an eye.
+So naturally, instead of applying myself to largely soulless and tedious exam preparation, I thought to start a blog, to share my stories, musings, and thoughts to anyone out there who cares to lend an ear, or in this case, an eye.

 Have a wander!
 You’ll find travel writing, political commentaries, poems, musings and much more.